carrieforde/carrieforde-gatsby/src/articles/setting-up-project-environments.md

 ---
-title: Setting up project environments
+title: "Setting up project environments"
-date: 02/23/2018
+date: 2018-02-23
+category: "Development"
 ---

 I’m gonna be straight with ya.
 The main reason I wanted to write this post was because I successfully utilized Let’s Encrypt to add an SSL certificate to aurorathe.me.
 And SSHing into a remote server, and not breaking it (in fact, making at least some part of it more secure) feels like black magic.
 So today, let’s make this a broader discussion and talk about the project environments I set up to work on Aurora Theme.